The gateway to Vietnam's north-central coast

-The Quang Ngai Heritage Festival has been held every June for the past four years in recognition of UNSECO’s My Son historial site and nearby Hoi An – both within the province.Back to top
+The Quang Ngai Heritage Festival has been held every June for the past four years in recognition of the UNSECO-listed My Son historical site and nearby Hoi An, both within the province.Back to top

-The ever-reliable Mai Linh taxi company operates in the Quang Ngai province making a metered taxi easy to find.
-Motorbike taxis can also be found on most street corners – negotiating up front is advised.
-Tam Kỳ is served by the Tam Kỳ Railway which is connected to several major cities across the country.Back to top
+The reliable Mai Linh opens in new window taxi company operates in the Quang Ngai province, making a metered taxi easy to find.
+Motorbike taxis can also be found on most street corners – negotiating up-front is advised.

 The railway stations at Tam Ky and Quang Ngai are on the North-South Railway (Reunification Express opens in new window), and thus connected to major cities across Vietnam.

 Back to top